-The American Rescue Plan dedicates unprecedented resources to the five territories of the U.S. and also includes some assistance to the three former territory areas freely associated with the U.S.
+The American Rescue Plan dedicated unprecedented resources to the five territories of the U.S. and also included some assistance to the three former territory areas freely associated with the U.S.

-Under the terms of the new law, U.S. territories receive much more generous economic assistance than the freely associated states (FAS) to address the health and financial implications of the coronavirus.
+Under the terms of the 2021 law, U.S. territories received much more generous economic assistance than the freely associated states (FAS) to address the health and financial implications of the coronavirus.

-Residents of the U.S. territories are also poised to receive billions of dollars in federal assistance under the terms of the new law – both in the short term and for many years to come.
-Some of the economic provisions of the new law designed to benefit working families are made permanent.
+Residents of the U.S. territories were also poised to receive billions of dollars in federal assistance under the terms of the new law – both in the short term and for many years to come.
+Some of the economic provisions of the new law designed to benefit working families were made permanent.

 The Freely Associated States